+RFC 8244, Special-Use Domain Names Problem Statement was released in October 2017.
+[112] Among the challenges it discussed were those involving reserving additional domain names so they are not publicly delegated as TLDs.
+RFC 8244 referenced an Internet-Draft from 2015, Additional Reserved Top Level Domains, that was not finalized and expired.
+[113] That Internet-Draft proposed classifying the corp, home, and mail domain names as reserved in compliance with RFC 6761.
+[110] RFC 8244 also referenced RFC 7788, Home Networking Control Protocol, [114] which specified in Section 8 the use of “.home” as the default “network-wide zone” for name resolution on a home network.

-[112][113][110][114]In response to the August 2016 letter, the ICANN Board approved resolutions on November 2, 2017 regarding the corp, home, and mail strings.
+In response to the August 2016 letter, the ICANN Board approved resolutions on November 2, 2017 regarding the corp, home, and mail strings.
 [115] The resolutions indicated that “the effect of name collisions on interoperability, resilience, security and/or stability of the DNS is not fully understood” and “the Board has made no determination as to the efficacy or feasibility of potential mitigation mechanisms for Name Collision, and remains focused on minimizing or avoiding risk to the security and stability of the DNS.”

 Consequently, the Board asked the ICANN SSAC “to conduct a study… to present data, analysis and points of view, and provide advice to the Board regarding the risks posed to users and end systems if .CORP, .HOME, .MAIL strings were to be delegated in the root, as well as possible courses of action that might mitigate the identified risks,” as well as a study on several questions related to name collisions in general.
-That was the driver for this NCAP Phase 1 study and report.[116][117]
+That was the driver for this NCAP Phase 1 study and report.

+Note that while there has been continued interest in delegating corp, home, and mail, there has also been continued interest in not delegating them and in reserving additional names.
+For example, there was a 2017 Internet-Draft proposing reservation of “.internal” as a TLD.
+[116] There is another Internet-Draft, started in 2014 and still in progress as of this writing, proposing “.alt” as a reserved domain name not to be used for DNS.
+[117]

 The Known Harm of Name Collisions and the Technical Impact of Controlled Interruption